Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/masters-research-project/index.md

 <br>

-*1. Are there differences in GE usage in Australia between:*
+_1. Are there differences in GE usage in Australia between:_

-   *a.
-Different cities?*
+_a.
+Different cities?_

 There were no statistically significant differences in frequency of GE usage between different Australian cities in AusTalk.
 However, the Sydney Speaks mean frequency per 10,000 words was significantly higher than the mean frequencies of the other cities in AusTalk, including Sydney<sup><a name="back-1" >[1](#fn-1)</a></sup>.

 Looking at GE categories, there were no statistically significant results.
 However, there were apparent trends, such as Sydney AusTalk speakers using less common variants more often compared to other cities<sup><a name="back-2" >[2](#fn-2)</a></sup>.
 Thus, there is some evidence of linguistic differences by geographical location.

-   *b.
-Different ethnicities?*
+_b.
+Different ethnicities?_

 There were no statistically significant differences in frequency of usage between Anglo and non-Anglo Australians within both spoken corpora.
 However, when the corpora were compared, the mean frequency of both Anglo and non-Anglo Australians in Sydney Speaks was significantly higher than that of both Anglo and non-Anglo Australians in AusTalk<sup><a name="back-3" >[3](#fn-3)</a></sup>.

 There were no statistically significant differences in preferred variants, though there were some evident trends.
-For instance, Chinese Australians in the Sydney Speaks dataset used *whatnot/what not* variants more often than other ethnicities<sup><a name="back-4" >[4](#fn-4)</a></sup>, which may relate to my original observation about Vietnamese Australians.
+For instance, Chinese Australians in the Sydney Speaks dataset used _whatnot/what not_ variants more often than other ethnicities<sup><a name="back-4" >[4](#fn-4)</a></sup>, which may relate to my original observation about Vietnamese Australians.

 <br>

-*2. Does GE usage differ between spoken settings and CMC settings in Australia?*
+_2. Does GE usage differ between spoken settings and CMC settings in Australia?_

 There were more GE tokens on X than in the spoken corpora.
 However, the mean frequency per user was significantly lower on X than the mean frequency per speaker in the spoken corpora<sup><a name="back-5" >[5](#fn-5)</a></sup>, likely due to the limitation in post lengths on X. Figure 3 illustrates the mean GE frequency for Sydney speakers in the AusTalk and Sydney Speaks datasets compared to X users<sup><a name="back-6" >[6](#fn-6)</a></sup>.

-There were also GE variants such as *(and) stuff (like that)* that were used significantly more frequently by speakers in the spoken corpora than by X users<sup><a name="back-7" >[7](#fn-7)</a></sup>.
+There were also GE variants such as _(and) stuff (like that)_ that were used significantly more frequently by speakers in the spoken corpora than by X users<sup><a name="back-7" >[7](#fn-7)</a></sup>.
 Therefore, it seems usage patterns on X differ from those in spoken Australian English.

 <br>

 {{< image Src="/masters-research-project/figure5-chart.png" Alt="A column chart showing the mean GE frequency for Sydney Sydney speakers in AusTalk and Sydney Speaks datasets compared to X (formerly Twitter).
-The columns for the spoken corpora are higher than the columns for X." Desc="Figure 5: Mean GE frequency for Sydney speakers in AusTalk and Sydney Speaks datasets compared to X (formerly Twitter)" Title="Mean GE frequency for Sydney speakers in AusTalk and Sydney Speaks datasets compared to X (formerly Twitter)" Ref="Teresa Chan" >}}
+The columns for the spoken corpora are higher than the columns for X." Desc="Figure 5: Mean GE frequency for Sydney speakers in AusTalk and Sydney Speaks datasets compared to X (formerly Twitter)" Title="Mean GE frequency for Sydney speakers in AusTalk and Sydney Speaks datasets compared to X (formerly Twitter)" Ref="Teresa Chan" Height="500" >}}

 <br>

-*3. Do the results corroborate or refute previous findings, particularly those specific to Australian English?*
+_3. Do the results corroborate or refute previous findings, particularly those specific to Australian English?_

 The AusTalk results corroborated the robust finding on age (e.g. Secova, 2017; Travis et al., 2017), that is, younger speakers used GEs more frequently than older speakers<sup><a name="back-8" >[8](#fn-8)</a></sup>.
 There was also support across both corpora for previous studies that found no gender and class differences in frequency of usage.